Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Appendix

 \subsection{Statistics of metrics}

-In Table.~\ref{tbl:results} we have shown the summary of metrics, here we show more detailed statistics in Fig.~\ref{fig:metric-stat}.
+Here we show more detailed statistics in Fig.~\ref{fig:metric-stat}.
 Comparing to IoU and F-score, most of the values of Chamfer concentrate around the mean value and rare values very far from the mean.
-The "peakedness" property of Chamfer implies it is unstable to a certain extent.
-The conclusion is also in consistent with \cite{tatarchenko2019single}.
+The ``peakedness'' property of Chamfer implies it is unstable to a certain extent.
+The conclusion is also consistent with \citet{tatarchenko2019single}.